sgorgun/uml-design-basics/README.md

 ### 18. Constructor Chaining

-Create a new _SimpleClass12_ class in the [SimpleClass12.cs](UmlDesignBasics/SimpleClass12.cs) file, and copy all class members (instance properties and eight constructors with parameters) from the _SimpleClass11_ class  to the _SimpleClass12_ class.
+Create the new _SimpleClass12_ class in the [SimpleClass12.cs](UmlDesignBasics/SimpleClass12.cs) file, and copy all class members (instance properties and eight constructors with parameters) from the _SimpleClass11_ class  to the _SimpleClass12_ class.

 Add a new private parameterless constructor to the class, and add the code for initializing the class instance properties with the values in the table below: